-You are being given this Fact Sheet because your sample(s) is being tested or was tested for antibodies to the virus that causes Coronavirus Disease 2019 (COVID-19) using the COVID-19 ELISA pan-Ig Antibody Test.
+You are being given this Fact Sheet because your sample(s) is being tested for antibodies to the virus that causes Coronavirus Disease 2019 (COVID-19) using the OmniPATH COVID-19 Total Antibody ELISA Test.

 You should not interpret the results of this test as an indication or degree of immunity or protection from reinfection.